deepgram/deepgram-sdk-architecture/docs/01-generation-pipeline.md

 ## End-to-End Flow

 1. **Update Specs**
-   - Modify `openapi.yml` or `asyncapi.yml` in `deepgram-api-specs`.
+   - Modify composite fragments in `deepgram/internal-api-specs`, then regenerate the bundled `dist/` artifact.
-   - Run linting and contract tests before publishing changes.
+   - Promote the bundle to `deepgram-api-specs` and run linting/contract tests before publishing changes.
 2. **Sync Specification Version**
    - Bump the Fern generator dependency in language repositories if the schema release changed.
    - Ensure SDK feature flags or beta endpoints are toggled through config (not by editing generated files).